 Notably, low-pressure Sweden is a highly innovative society, including a tech sector that has spawned Skype, Spotify, Minecraft, and Candy Crush Saga, a remarkable feat for a country of less than 10 million people.

-And, how do we define 'success'?
-You can't win at life because we're all going to die at some point.
-How do we give our children a foundation for the best possible life on own strengths and merits?
+And how do we define success?
+You can't win at life, because we're all going to die.
+How do we give our children the basis for the best possible life on their own strengths and merits?

 Americans Are Often Told to Parent Like Scandinavians.
 Here’s Why That’s Impossible